You wouldn’t traverse a mountain trail without a map or a flashlight, so why adopt this approach in your marketing strategies?

 - HOW can you make the most out of this?

-Analysing your database allows you to pay close attention to those students who might need more guidance, and to identify those who might be closer to enrolling.
-Identifying this information will help to determine your next steps in nurturing each prospective student with relevant content.
+Analysing your database allows you to pay close attention to those students who might need more guidance, like students seeking a first-year experience, and also to identify those who might be closer to enrolling.
+Identifying information and key pain points will help to determine your next steps in nurturing each prospective student with relevant content.

 Make sure not to ignore any lost opportunities.
 Find ways to establish why they were not ready to study, with emails, surveys or phone calls and add them to a re-engagement nurture.
 A prospective student that did not progress through the student journey in the past may still be responsive.